jacobtavener/runr/README.md

 # runr (WIP)

-Go-based CLI tool that aims to improve visibility of available commands when using package managers and build files such as poetry, npm, yarn, and Makefiles.
+Go-based CLI tool that aims to improve visibility of available commands in projects that use package managers and/or build tools, such as Poetry and Make.

+Currently Supported:
+- `package.json` for yarn projects
+- `pyproject.toml` for poetry projects
+- `Makefile` for projects that use Make

+Planned Support:
+- `package.json` for npm projects

 Users can also define their own commands in a project via a `runr.yaml` file or globally via a `~/.runr_global.yaml` file.